dimen311/Link-to-jira-ticket-in-github/README.md

-# GitHub to JIRA Ticket Linker
+# Link to jira ticket in github pr

 Script that automatically converts JIRA ticket IDs in GitHub PR titles into clickable links.